DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Vertex tool
 -----------

-.. note:: **QGIS 3 major changes**

-    In QGIS 3, the node tool has been fully redesigned and renamed to *vertex tool*.
-    It was previously
-    working with "click and drag" ergonomy, and now uses a "click - click" workflow.
-This allows major improvements like taking profit of the advanced digitizing panel with the vertex tool while digitizing or editing objects of multiple layers at the same time.

-For any editable vector layer, the
+Two distinct vertex tools are available to work with in QGIS:

-|vertexToolActiveLayer| :sup:`Vertex tool (Current Layer)` provides manipulation
+* |vertexToolActiveLayer| :sup:`Vertex tool (Current Layer)` for the selected layer
-capabilities of
+* |vertexTool| :sup:`Vertex tool (All Layers)` for all editable layers.

-feature vertices similar to CAD programs.
+For any editable vector layer, the vertex tools provide manipulation capabilities of feature vertices similar to CAD programs.
 It is possible to simply select multiple vertices at once and to move, add or delete them altogether.
-The vertex tool also supports
-the topological editing feature.
+The vertex tool also supports the topological editing feature.
 This tool is selection persistent, so when some operation is done, selection stays active for this feature and tool.

-It is important to set the property :menuselection:`Settings -->` |options|
+It is important to set in :menuselection:`Settings -->` |options|
-:menuselection:`Options --> Digitizing -->` :guilabel:`Search Radius:`
+:menuselection:`Options --> Digitizing -->` the |selectNumber| :guilabel:`Search
-|selectNumber| to a number greater than zero.
-Otherwise, QGIS will
-not be able to tell which vertex is being edited and will display a warning.
+Radius for vertex edits` property to a number greater than zero.
+Otherwise, QGIS will not be able to tell which vertex is being edited and will display a warning.

 .. _tip_vertex_markers:

 .. tip:: **Vertex Markers**

-   The current version of QGIS supports three kinds of vertex markers:
+   QGIS provides three kinds of vertex markers:
    'Semi-transparent circle', 'Cross' and 'None'.
 To change the marker style, choose |options| :menuselection:`Options` from the :menuselection:`Settings` menu, click on the :guilabel:`Digitizing`